Particle physics and representation theory: The Heisenberg case

 An example in which Bargmann's theorem does not apply comes from a quantum particle moving in $\mathbb R^n$.
 The group of translational symmetries of the associated phase space, $\mathbb R^{2n}$, is the commutative group $\mathbb R^{2n}$.
 In the usual quantum mechanical picture, the $\mathbb R^{2n}$ symmetry is not implemented by a unitary representation of $\mathbb R^{2n}$.
 After all, in the quantum setting, translations in position space and translations in momentum space do not commute.
 This failure to commute reflects the failure of the position and momentum operators—which are the infinitesimal generators of translations in momentum space and position space, respectively—to commute.
 Nevertheless, translations in position space and translations in momentum space do commute up to a phase factor.
 Thus, we have a well-defined projective representation of $\mathbb R^{2n}$, but it does not come from an ordinary representation of $\mathbb R^{2n}$, even though $\mathbb R^{2n}$ is simply connected.

 In this case, to obtain an ordinary representation, one has to pass to the Heisenberg group, which is a nontrivial one-dimensional central extension of $\mathbb R^{2n}$.

 Poincaré group

 The group of translations and Lorentz transformations form the Poincaré group, and this group should be a symmetry of a relativistic quantum system (neglecting general relativity effects, or in other words, in flat spacetime).
 Representations of the Poincaré group are in many cases characterized by a nonnegative mass and a half-integer spin (see Wigner's classification); this can be thought of as the reason that particles have quantized spin.
-(Note that there are in fact other possible representations, such as tachyons, infraparticles, etc., which in some cases do not have quantized spin or fixed mass.)
+(There are in fact other possible representations, such as tachyons, infraparticles, etc., which in some cases do not have quantized spin or fixed mass.)